blakegarretson/essentials/main.md

   - [JASP](https://jasp-stats.org/) looks very similar to Jamovi, and in fact, at first glance the interfaces appear to be near clones.
 While I find Jamovi just plain better in a number of ways, I'm keeping my eye on JASP because it appears to be under active development as well, and JASP supports some analyses that Jamovi doesn't while still offering an easy-to-use interface.

   - On paper, [BlueSky Statistics](https://www.blueskystatistics.com/) should be the easy winner in this category.
 It has many,many more features than Jamovi.
-However, I don't find the interface as intuitive for casual analysis, and by default the plotslook fairly bad.
+However, I don't find the interface as intuitive for casual analysis, and by default the plots look fairly bad.
 The plots can certainly be tweaked through the R language, but it isn't transparent to the casual user.
-Besidesthe impressive collection of analysis methods, the real reason I might reach for BlueSky instead of Jamovi is the robust set ofdata manipulation tools.
+Besides the impressive collection of analysis methods, the real reason I might reach for BlueSky instead of Jamovi is the robust set of data manipulation tools.

   - [PAST](https://www.nhm.uio.no/english/research/infrastructure/past/) is the only non-"R front-end" in this category.
-If youlook past the deceptively plain interface, this is a super powerful stats program chock-full of functionality.
-There's no safetynet or hand-holding to help you interpret the results, but it has an amazing manual describing the equations used and evenincludes extensive citations, so this is no black box.
-It has a very robust set of statistical plotting tools, and thehistograms are actually pretty good with a fair amount of customization (including overlaying a normal distribution).
+If you look past the deceptively plain interface, this is a super powerful stats program chock-full of functionality.
+There's no safety net or hand-holding to help you interpret the results, but it has an amazing manual describing the equations used and even includes extensive citations, so this is no black box.
+It has a very robust set of statistical plotting tools, and the histograms are actually pretty good with a fair amount of customization (including overlaying a normal distribution).

 ## 2D/3D CAD Modeling